 - Work with your AIM State Lead to establish timelines for your project.
-Use the Timeline Template to document your timelines and individuals roles and responsibilities.
+You can use the AIM template timeline as a guide.

 - Begin planning crew hiring early, at least 5 months in advance of your field season.
 Check the crew hiring and equipment page for more details.
 Other capacity needs (e.g., project management) are met through field, district, and state offices with support from the NOC.

 Step 2: Identify Roles and Responsibilities